 Additional Information: Departmental Category: Performance

-Addresses the origin and evolution of American Hip-Hop dance rooted in a theoretical structure that springs from the elemental nature of the African Diaspora.
-Emphasis placed on the social, political, and economic environment in which it was fashioned.
-Pioneers, innovators, terminology, and styles will be identified.
-Course includes lectures, readings, audio/video analysis and discussion.
-Meets with DNCE 4047.
+Addresses the origin and evolution of American Hip-Hop dance rooted in theoretical structures springing from the elemental nature of the African Diaspora.
+Pioneers, innovators, terminology, and styles will be identified, emphasizing the social, political, and economic environment in which it was fashioned.
+Includes lectures, readings, audio/video analysis and discussion.
+We refuse to separate: 1) mind and body; 2) dance and other disciplines; 3) us from one another.

 Requisites: Restricted to graduate students only.